Herodotus

 Herodotus (Note: /həˈrɒdətəs/ hə-ROD-ə-təs) (Ἡρόδοτος; c.
 484 BC) was a Greek historian and geographer from the Greek city of Halicarnassus (now Bodrum, Turkey), under Persian control in the 5th century BC, and a later citizen of Thurii in modern Calabria, Italy.
 He wrote the Histories, a detailed account of the Greco-Persian Wars, among other subjects such as the rise of the Achaemenid dynasty of Cyrus.
 He has been described as "The Father of History", a title conferred on him by the ancient Roman orator Cicero.

 The Histories primarily cover the lives of prominent kings and famous battles such as Marathon, Thermopylae, Artemisium, Salamis, Plataea, and Mycale.
 His work deviates from the main topics to provide a cultural, ethnographical, geographical, and historiographical background that forms an essential part of the narrative and provides readers with a wellspring of additional information.

-Herodotus was criticized in his times for his inclusion of "legends and fanciful accounts" in his work.
+Herodotus was criticised in his times for his inclusion of "legends and fanciful accounts" in his work.
 The contemporaneous historian Thucydides, who covered the Peloponnesian War in his History of the Peloponnesian War, would separately accuse Herodotus of making up stories for entertainment.
 Herodotus retorted that he reported what he could see and what he was told.
-A sizable portion of the Histories has since been confirmed by modern historians and archaeologists.

 Life

-Current scholars generally turn to Herodotus's own writing for reliable information about his life, supplemented with archaic yet much later sources, such as the Byzantine Suda, a 10th-century encyclopedia which possibly took its information from traditional accounts.
+Scholars traditionally turn to Herodotus's own writing for reliable information about his life, supplemented with archaic yet much later sources, such as the Byzantine Suda, a 10th-century encyclopaedia which possibly took its information from traditional accounts.
 Still, the challenge is great:

 The data are so few – they rest upon such late and slight authority; they are so improbable or so contradictory, that to compile them into a biography is like building a house of cards, which the first breath of criticism will blow to the ground.
 Still, certain points may be approximately fixed [...]